 How to apply

-Deadline to apply is now: Tuesday, November 27, 2012.
+Deadline to apply is July 1, 2014.
 Click here to start the online application.

 This initiative complements the ongoing Harvestworks Creative Residency Program that has been in operation since 1983 and has produced significant new technology-based artworks by over 300 artists.
 Harvestworks Executive Director Carol Parkinson sees the project as an “opportunity for the artists to make new artwork, to explore whether the underlying technology could be used cross-culturally, and to experiment with new sustainable models for artistic practice”.